YankeeMarco/xlnet_sequence_tagging/README.md

 Alarm: these codes are not finished.
 Please be cautious to use.
 **XLNet** For following tasks:
-Noun extraction
+* Sequence labelling/tagging/tagger
-Named entity extraction(NER)
+* Noun extraction
-Sequence labelling or sequence tagging/tagger
+* Named entity extraction(NER)
-Part of speech tagging/tagger
+* Part of speech tagging/tagger

 ## How to use
 For example, run the scipts using: